djmiro0/Capital-city-guesser/2 15.02 example-use-effect/example-use-effect/README.md

 ```

 ### TimerComponent.jsx
-The timercomponent also contains a timer which executes a function every 1000 ms and increases the time state.
+The timercomponent also contains a timer which executes a function every 1000 ms and increases the time state value by one.

 Return function also cleans up the timer when component unmounts.